 These are just some of the many castles of France.
 Each region of France has many castles and chateaux.
 Loire Valley castles are simply astounding and are very much a part of the Loire Valley tours that run through the area.
-Castles such as Carcassonne are also a huge part of tour showing of castles in the south of France.
+Castles such as Carcassonne are also a huge part of tours showing of castles in the south of France.

-Many castles in France are open to the public, not only to view from the outside, but as museums, so you can take a full tour and even learn what life in each castle was like.
+Many castles in France are open to the public, not only to view from the outside but as museums, so you can take a full tour and even learn what life in each castle was like.

 For the lucky millionaire, there are always beautiful chateaux for sale.
 And, oh yeah, bonus points will be given to anyone who buys one built on a huge vineyard!